MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Invoke-MgBetaEstimateSecurityCaseEdiscoveryCaseSearchStatistics.md

 Run an estimate of the number of emails and documents in the eDiscovery search.
 To learn more about searches in eDiscovery, see Collect data for a case in eDiscovery (Premium).

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgEstimateSecurityCaseEdiscoveryCaseSearchStatistics](/powershell/module/Microsoft.Graph.Security/Invoke-MgEstimateSecurityCaseEdiscoveryCaseSearchStatistics?view=graph-powershell-1.0)

 ## SYNTAX

 ### Estimate (Default)